terminatorul/xref-tag/README.md

 	    - list fo `cscope` flags to give the main cross-reference file name.
 The inverted index files are named after this file with the .in and .out extensions added
     - `$CSCOPEOUTPUTFILE`
-	    - default name for the cross-reference file, used when the builder is called with only the source nodes and not target node name
+	    - default target name (xref-file), when the builder is called with only the source nodes and no target node.
+The default is `cscope.out` in the local `SConscript` directory `env.File('cscope.out').srcnode()`
     - `$CSCOPENAMEFILE`
 	    - default name for the `cscope` 'namefile'.
-The same list of input files given to the `cscope` process for input is also written in this file during build, for use be `cscope` at a later time to keep the xref file up-to-date.
-This file will include the options present both on the command line and in `$CSCOPENAMEFILEFLAGS` bellow, and all the include directories from command line if in case the same variable allows the `$CSCOPEINCFLAGS` option.
+The list of input files to `cscope` process is written in this file.
+Needed by `cscope` at a later time and used to keep the xref file up-to-date.
+This file will include the options present both on the command line and in `$CSCOPENAMEFILEFLAGS` bellow, and the include directories from command line in case the same variable allows the `$CSCOPEINCFLAGS` option.
     - `$CSCOPENAMEFILEFLAGS`
 	    - list of flags from the command line that should be saved at the beginging of the generated namefile.
 Default `[ '-I', '-c', '-k', '-p', '-q', '-T' ]`.
     - `$CSCOPESUFFIXES`
-	    - python list of files suffixes that can be parsed by `cscope`.
+	    - python list with files suffixes that can be parsed by `cscope`.
 Non-matching source files are filtered out and are not source nodes for the target xref file.
 	      Default C and C++:
 	      ``` python